 Why do some patent numbers have letters before them?

-They are several different types of patents.
-The letter preceding the number (or lack of a letter) indicate the type of patent.
+There are different types of patents.
+The letter preceding the number (or lack of a letter) indicates the type of patent.